 Reasons to not add the “I”:

 - The fear of intersex being mixed up as a gender identity or a sexual orientation problem.
+Which can be easily resolved by educating.

 - The way I see it, it could simply be a case of Homophobia, Transphobia, Queerphobia, Intersex phobia that keeps people from wanting to add the “I”.